-Once you have decided to study in Ireland, it is important to understand and arrange the required funds to support your stay.
-These include costs such as tuition fees, living expenses and accommodation, and financial requirements vary on the choice of university, course, degree level, city and available scholarships.
+Once you have decided to study in Ireland, it is essential to understand and arrange the required funds to support your stay.
+These include tuition fees, living expenses and accommodation, and financial requirements varying on the choice of university, course, degree level, city and available scholarships.

 Accommodation at Irish universities includes on-campus residences and off-campus private rented apartments.
-Accommodation costs vary depending on:
+Accommodation costs vary depending on the following:

-Students can check the accommodation costs and availability of residences on and off campus from university websites, as well as private providers such as Collegecribs.ie, daft.ie and myhome.ie.
-Weekly accommodation costs vary, but students can expect to spend between €150 to €400 approximately on living expenses.
+Students can check the accommodation costs and availability of residences on and off campus from university websites and private providers.
+Weekly accommodation costs vary, but students can expect to spend approximately €150 to €400 on living expenses.

 Students must also provide evidence of having access to a minimum of €7000 per year for living expenses, in addition to the course fees, before applying for an Ireland Study Visa.

-Financial aid and funding is provided by various private and public institutions to support undergraduate and postgraduate students study in Ireland.
-Public funding in the form of scholarships, bursaries and grants is offered by universities, public institutions and government programmes, while private funding by way of loans is often provided by independent lenders such as banks.
+Various private and public institutions provide financial aid and funding to support undergraduate and postgraduate students' study in Ireland.
+Universities, public institutions and government programmes offer public financing in the form of scholarships, bursaries and grants.
+In contrast, private funding by way of loans is often provided by independent lenders such as banks.

-Each year a limited number of scholarships are available to students on the basis of academic excellence or to those who cannot afford to study abroad.
-While the competition can be fierce, every institution has their own eligibility criteria.
-With our comprehensive scholarship search tool you can find details of all the scholarships available to international students at different Irish universities.
+Each year a limited number of scholarships are available to students based on academic excellence or those who cannot afford to study abroad.
+While the competition can be fierce, every institution has its own eligibility criteria.
+With our comprehensive scholarship search tool, you can find details of all the scholarships available to international students at different Irish universities.

 Tuition fees at universities in Ireland are dependent on the student’s residence status as an EU or non-EU national and on the type of course selected.
 Exact course fees can be found on each university website, but on average undergraduate courses cost around €13,000 - €15,000 per year, and postgraduate courses €9,000 - €12,000 per year.